 We want you to feel comfortable at our ECC.
 Should you decide to withdraw your child voluntarily, you may withdraw by July 1 prior to the start of the school year and receive a full credit/refund any tuition payments made.
-The registration fee will remain non-refundable.
+The registration fee will remain non-refundable and non-trabsferable.